mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 > - The **debugger uses the functionality** when generating managed stack traces.
 > - Various miscellaneous methods, usually those close to some public managed API, perform a stack walk **to pick up information about their caller** (such as the method, class or assembly of that caller).

-**The rest of this post will explore what it is, how it works and why so many parts of the runtime need to be involved.**
+**The rest of this post will explore what 'Stack Walking' is, how it works and why so many parts of the runtime need to be involved.**

 ----

 **Table of Contents**